 There is no minimum amount of Shares that must be repurchased in any repurchase offer.
 The Fund has no obligation to repurchase Shares at any time; any such repurchases will only be made at such times, in such amounts and on such terms as may be determined by the Board, in its sole discretion.
 In determining whether the Fund should offer to repurchase Shares, the Board will consider the recommendations of the Adviser as to the timing of such an offer, as well as a variety of operational, business and economic factors.
-The Adviser expects that, beginning after the Fund completes its first full year of operations, repurchases will be offered at the Fund's net asset value per Share as of March 31, June 30, September 30 and December 31, as applicable.
+The Adviser expects that repurchases will be offered at the Fund's net asset value per Share as of March 31,

+June 30, September 30 and December 31, as applicable.
 Each repurchase offer will generally commence approximately 60 days prior to the applicable valuation date.